shkyler/gmit-pands-project/README.md

 ## 2. The Iris Data Set Background
 ### 2.1 The Iris Data Set [2]
 The Iris data set is a set of data containing information about iris flowers.
 The data contains 150 different data points.
 For each data point there are 5 pieces of information.
 These are [3]:
-1. The sepal lenght in cms
+1. The sepal length in cms
 1. The sepal width in cms
-1. The petal lenght in cms
+1. The petal length in cms
 1. The petal width in cms
 1. The class (Iris Setosa, Iris Verticolour or Iris Virginica)